rafaeldayon/fortunate-1/README.md

 ## Introduction

-`fortune` is a stripped-down implementation of the classic BSD Unix `fortune` command.
-It combines the capabilities of the `strfile` command (which produces the fortune index file) and the `fortune` command (which displays a random fortune).
-It reads the traditional `fortune` program's text file format.
+`fortunate` is a stripped-down implementation of the classic BSD Unix `fortunate` command.
+It combines the capabilities of the `strfile` command (which produces the fortune index file) and the `fortunate` command (which displays a random fortune).
+It reads the traditional `fortunate` program's text file format.

 This repository contains a *fortune cookie database*.
 It contains more than